Azure/Azure-Proactive-Resiliency-Library/docs/content/services/networking/vpn-gateway/_index.md

 **Guidance**

 When using zone-redundant SKUs for VPN Gateways (VpnGw*AZ), make sure that you associate your gateway with zone-redundant Standard SKU public IP addresses.
-If a VPN gateway is associated with zonal Standard public IP addresses, all the gateway instances are deployed in the same zone as the IP address(es).
+If a VPN gateway is associated with zonal Standard SKU public IP addresses, all the gateway instances are deployed in the same zone as the IP address(es).
 This recommendation applies to both active-passive gateways (which use a single public IP address) and active-active VPN gateways (which use two public IP addresses).

 **Resources**